 The Royal Astronomical Society (RAS), founded in 1820, encourages and promotes the study of astronomy, solar-system science, geophysics and closely related branches of science.
 The RAS:

-- Organizes scientific meetings in Burlington House, its London HQ, and throughout the country
+- Organizes scientific meetings and events in Burlington House, its London HQ, and throughout the country

 - Publishes international research and review journals

 - Recognizes outstanding achievements by the award of medals and prizes

 - Supports education through grants and outreach activities